top of page

 “The magic and mystery of music permeates and animates every domain of culture, and Petra Richterová’s Sound of Light is the work of a brilliant artist-scholar who is able to capture the profundity of music as it manifests through the words, sounds and movements of some of the greatest musicians of our time.
 Shot with passion and precision, Richterová uses her enchanted eye machine to take her reader/viewer on an intoxicating journey across the Aurora Borealis of black Atlantic music.”

-Dr. Michael E. Veal,
+Dr. Michael E. Veal, Professor of Music, Yale University

 "A limited edition of 200, beautifully designed and printed on heavy paper, reasonably priced at $65.
 Collectors and libraries should snap it up.
 Most of the pages are given over to (very good) photos of musicians – a section of candids and a section on stage – but also with plenty to read, including transcriptions of Dr. R's interviews with Robert Glasper, the late lamented Greg Tate, Marcus Strickland, Will Calhoun, Angelo Moore, and Marcus Miller.
 Prologue by Tate, Doug Wimbish on the cover.
 It's a great companion to Dan Charnas's instant-classic Dilla Time, which is available again after Macmillan apparently failed to anticipate the demand for the first printing."